kubernetes-sigs/krew/site/content/docs/developer-guide/develop/naming-guide.md

 weight: 200
 ---

-This document explain the best practices and recommendations for naming your kubectl plugins.
+This document explains the best practices and recommendations for naming your kubectl plugins.

 These guidelines are used for reviewing the plugins [submitted to Krew]({{<ref